dotnet/android-samples/MonoIO/README.md

----
-name: Xamarin.Android - Google IO 2011 App in Mono for Android
-description: This is a port of the [Google IO 2011 Schedule App][1] - it only works on Android 2.2 to Android 4.0.3 and it is not a port of the Google IO 2012...
-page_type: sample
-languages:
-- csharp
-products:
-- xamarin
-urlFragment: monoio
----
 # Google IO 2011 App in Mono for Android

 This is a port of the [Google IO 2011 Schedule App][1] - it only works on Android 2.2 to Android 4.0.3 and it is not a port of the Google IO 2012 application.